OpaCodes/World-A/French/Scheduler.md

 __________________________________

-New Chainsaw Man chapter added every Tuesday at around 17:00 (UTC)
+New Jujutsu Kaisen chapter added every Sunday at around 17:00 (UTC)

 __________________________________